kagron/irb/README.md

 If you're on windows, step 8 will be different.
 For installation on windows go [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/windows.html) and for more general information go to the Getting Started guide [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/getting-started.html).
 Make sure you install Elastic Search as a service if you're using Linux, otherwise just make sure its running by checking http://localhost:9200/

+## Accessing the live server

+1. Use Putty (Windows) or terminal (Linux/Mac) to SSH into the server
+2. Hostname: irb.aurora.edu
+3. Password: Will be supplied to whoever is maintaining the app
+4. Files will be located in /var/www/irb
+5. Ruby is installed via RVM
+6. Nginx config file is in /opt/nginx/config/nginx.conf

+## Deploying/Re-Deploying the application

+Currently the deployment is NOT using a script or application to pull from github, so we have do that manually.
+I also did not set up an SSH key to this github to the server because that gives more access to my github than just the IRB application.

+1. Make sure your latest changes are pushed to either your forked master branch
+2. Change directories into /var/www/irb
+3. Pull the changes into the directory
+4. Migrate any new database changes via `rake db:migrate`
+5. Reindex User tables if needed `rake searchkick:reindex class=User`
+6. Restart the nginx server by typing in `service nginx restart`.
+If deploying to a new server, you will likely need to set the rails environment to production instead of development
+7. Check the website
+8. If needed, nginx logs everything to `/var/log/nginx/error.log` if it's stricly a nginx error, otherwise your errors will likely end up in `/var/www/irb/log/production.rb`.

 ## Further Guides and Helpful References

 *  [Ruby-Lang](https://www.ruby-lang.org/en/downloads/) - The Official Ruby programming language website